-Last week, you looked at properties of graphs in the plane,
+Last week, we looked at properties of graphs in the plane,

-which you can now think of as properties of relations.
+which we can now think of as properties of relations.

-Since you can think of a function as a special kind of relation,
+Since we can think of a function as a special kind of relation,

 these properties also apply to functions.